Location: Terre ed Haut, Les Saintes Guadeloupe

 Whats better than a day filled with hours of exploring a little french island?
 NOTHING!!!!

-After class we quickly gathered our belongings and dinghied over to Terre de Haut (pronounced: tear de oh) to go spend the day on land!!
+After class, we quickly gathered our belongings and dinghied over to Terre de Haut (pronounced: tear de oh) to spend the day on land!!
 We were all super excited.
 The town was absolutely charming.
-A very European style island, for it is French territory.
+A very European style island, for it, is French territory.
 Scooters and just a few rental golf carts roamed the town.
-Boutiques, a church, heavenly glacier (ice cream), a billabong surf Shop(!), a couple of grocery stores, and just local homes amongst it all.
+Boutiques, a church, heavenly glacier (ice cream), a Billabong surf shop(!), a couple of grocery stores, and just local homes amongst it all.
 All the houses have red roofs, but each house had its own colorful style.
 We had no issue walking from one place to the next and repeating that process all day because everything was just so close to each other.
 I know I will be visiting this place again in the future!

-We all reconvened back at the boat by 5pm.
+We all reconvened back at the boat by 5 pm.
 Dinner made by Hunter and Matty, which was a hearty mac-n-cheese meal!!
 We all gobbled it up (despite all the ice cream, baguettes, croissants, etc.. eaten today).
-At squeeze we all shared our dream/preferred mode of transportation if we were to only have one for the rest of our lives.
+At the squeeze, we all shared our dream/preferred mode of transportation if we were to only have one for the rest of our lives.
 We did a triple squeeze, a turn, a jump, and then clean-up!
 Now we head out to check out the night-life of Terre de Haut.

 Skipper Elle out…